Staffing07/josh/laravel-5.4.md

 If you are having older version, please install latest version from [nodejs.org](http://nodejs.org/)

+For laravel 5.4 , the minimum version of php required is `5.6.4` and

+the following php extensions are rquired

+* PHP &gt;= 5.6.4
+* OpenSSL PHP Extension
+* PDO PHP Extension
+* Mbstring PHP Extension
+* Tokenizer PHP Extension
+* XML PHP Extension

 from 5.4 onwards, Laravel team decided to move to webpack from gulp

 so assets compilation differs a bit.